 Why not start the day with a pupil-led book talk?
 Allow the children to share fun or interesting things from their reading with each other.

-Encourage additional activities linked to the stories they are reading for example organize a competition or make a diorama.
+Encourage additional activities linked to the stories they are reading, for example, organising a competition or making a diorama.

 There are a number of valid reasons why children do not like to read, but it is important that these are overcome.
 Beyond the basic skills that they require to navigate the modern world, children that don’t read miss out on entire worlds held within the covers of books.
 So with the help of these reading strategies, encourage the children in your care to develop a love of books.